Maternal mortality in the United States: Access to healthcare

 Women in the US usually meet with their physicians just once after delivery, six weeks after giving birth.
 Due to this long gap during the postpartum period, many health problems remain unchecked, which can result in maternal death.
 Just as women, especially women of color, have difficulty with access to prenatal care, the same is true for accessibility to postpartum care.
 Postpartum depression can also lead to untimely deaths for both mother and child.

-Maternal-fetal medicine does not require labor-delivery training in order to practice independently.
-The lack of experience can make certain doctors more likely to make mistakes or not pay close attention to certain symptoms that could indicate one of the several causes of death in mothers.
-For women who have limited access, these kinds of physicians may be easier to see than more experienced physicians.
-In addition, many doctors are unwilling to see patients who are pregnant if they are uninsured or unable to afford their co-pay, which restricts prenatal care and could prevent women from being aware of potential complications.

 Insurance companies reserve the right to categorize pregnancy as a pre-existing condition, thereby making women ineligible for private health insurance.
 Even access to Medicaid is curtailed to some women, due to bureaucracy and delays in coverage (if approved).
 Many women are turned down due to Medicaid fees, as well.
 According to a 2020 study conducted by Erica L. Eliason, cutting Medicaid funding limits access to prenatal healthcare, which has been shown to increase maternal mortality rates.
 This study concluded that Medicaid expansions directly correlated to decreases in maternal mortality rates.

 Although the supportive care practice of a doula has potential to improve the health of both the mother and child and reduce health disparities, these services are underutilized among low-income women and women of color, who are at greater risk of poor maternal health outcomes.
 Women may be unable to find or afford services or unaware that they are offered.
 A 2012 national survey by Childbirth Connection found that women using Medicaid to pay for birth expenses were twice as likely as those using private insurance to have never heard of a doula (36% vs. 19%).
 Medicaid does not cover doula care during a woman's prenatal or post-partum period.
 Women have also reported access and mobility as reasons why they are unable to seek prenatal care, such as lack of transportation and/or lack of health insurance.
 Women who do not have access to prenatal care are 3–4 times more likely to die during or after pregnancy than women who do.

+Geographic location has also been found to be a contributing factor to accessing maternal health care.
+Data has shown that rates of maternal mortality are higher in rural areas of the United States.
+From 2017-2019, the rate of maternal mortality in rural areas was 26.1 per 100,000 live births as compared to 21.8 in metropolitan areas.
+One contributing factor is the lack of obstetric care in rural areas, with over 50% of rural counties not having access to hospital obstetric services.
+There is also physician shortages and a high physician turnover rates in rural areas, contributing to limited care options.
+Additionally, transportation barriers exist in rural communities, as more the 40% of the rural population must travel over 30 minutes to the closest maternal care facility.